rulewis/journey-optimizer.en/help/using/get-started-identity.md

 The **Identity Graph** is a map of relationships between different identities for a particular customer, providing you with a visual representation of how your customer interacts with your brand across different channels.
 All customer identity graphs are collectively managed and updated by Adobe Experience Platform Identity Service in near real-time, in response to customer activity.

-The identity graph viewer in Adobe Journey Optimizer user interface allows you to visualize and better understand what customer identities are stitched together, and in what ways.
+The identity graph viewer in [!DNL Adobe Journey Optimizer] user interface allows you to visualize and better understand what customer identities are stitched together, and in what ways.
 The viewer allows you to drag and interact with different parts of the graph, allowing you to examine complex identity relationships, debug more efficiently, and benefit from increased transparency with how information is being utilized.

 Learn more about **Identity Graph** in [this documentation](https://experienceleague.adobe.com/docs/experience-platform/identity/ui/identity-graph-viewer.html){target="_blank"}.